Sravani1296/rewards-app/README.md

 Node is running on port 8080
 Client is running on port 3000

-Once cloned, do, cd to retailer-rewards-app and execute the command
+Once cloned, do, cd to rewards-app and execute the command

 npm run dev